GoogleCloudPlatform/cloud-sql-proxy/README.md

 ## Localhost Admin Server

 The Proxy includes support for an admin server on localhost.
-By default, the admin server is not enabled.
-To enable the server, pass the `--debug` flag.
+By default, the the admin server is not enabled.
+To enable the server, pass the --debug or --quitquitquit flag.
 This will start the server on localhost at port 9091.
-To change the port, use the `--admin-port` flag.
+To change the port, use the --admin-port flag.

-The admin server includes Go's pprof tool and is available at `/debug/pprof/`.
+When --debug is set, the admin server enables Go's profiler available at /debug/pprof/.

 See the [documentation on pprof][pprof] for details on how to use the profiler.

+When --quitquitquit is set, the admin server adds an endpoint at /quitquitquit.
+The admin server exits gracefully when it receives a POST request at /quitquitquit.

 [pprof]: https://pkg.go.dev/net/http/pprof.